jeff4/bionotes.github.io/index.md

 ## Chapter 2: Review of [General Chemistry](/general-chemistry/)

-### Chapter 2.1: How does Atomic Structure Explain the Properties of Matter?
+### Section 2.1: How does Atomic Structure Explain the Properties of Matter?
 * Review of [atomic orbitals](https://en.wikipedia.org/wiki/Electron_shell) p.
 24-25
 	* An atomic orbital can hold at most two electrons.
 	* Remember: